SujalN/EducationalGame/README.md

 # EducationalGame

-This is the repository for the "Projectile Duel" game and all its files.
+This is the repository for the "Kinematics Duel" game and all its files.

+Authors:
+Josh Koh
+Tariq Rahman
+Avi Patel
-Authors: Josh Koh, Tariq Rahman, Avi Patel, and Sujal Nahata
+Sujal Nahata

+Play as a cannon cart fighting for dominance in this Kinematics based local multiplayer game!

+Update 2.0.1
++ Added bm-ing sounds after winning a game
+- Removed rapid spinning after winning a game

+Update 2.0.0
++ Color coded cannons and added instructions to title screen
++ Added death bomb for educational aspect
++ Players determine (Vo) and (theta) to fire a death bomb to tie up the game
++ The surviving cannon is allowed to rotate at a rate of 1000% of the normal speed to bm their opponent :)
++ Updated death sounds and game over sounds
++ Increased rate of fire by 20%
++ Increased disrespect by 75%
+- Death bomb size reduced by 30%
+- Added collision between cannons; cannons can now push and block each other
+- Cannons now have a slight recoil to discourage camping & spamming

+Cannon Cart Controls
+Player 1:
+<WASD> Move
+<space> Shoot

+Player 2:
+<arrow keys> Move
+<shift> Shoot